michaelnny/rl4llm/README.md

 - **Scalable Training**: Uses DeepSpeed for optimized model training.
 - **Clean Architecture**: Clearly separates low-level operations from algorithmic logic.

+> [!IMPORTANT]
-> **Note:** Currently only tested on single-node setups with a tiny size LLM.
+> Currently only tested on single-node setups with a tiny size LLM.
 Need support/volunteers to help with heavy testing and improvements.